flyteorg/flytesnacks/examples/snowflake_agent/README.md

 ## Installation

-To use the Snowflake plugin, run the following command:
+To use the Snowflake agent, run the following command:

 ```
 pip install flytekitplugins-snowflake